puzzle/centos-apache-modsecurity/README.md

 # CentOS Apache ModSecurity WAF

-This is the new CentOS Apache ModSecurity with the OWASP ModSecurity Core Rule Set based Puzzle WAF.
+This is the CentOS Apache ModSecurity with the OWASP ModSecurity Core Rule Set based Puzzle WAF.
 The main purpose of this WAF is to be loaded into OpenShift projects.

 ## Environment Variables